rrauch/autonomi_testnet/README.md

 docker run \
   --rm \
   --network host \
-  -e HOST_IP_ADDRESS="YOUR_HOST_IP_ADDRESS" \
+  -e EXTERNAL_IP_ADDRESS="YOUR_HOST_IP_ADDRESS" \
   ghcr.io/rrauch/autonomi_testnet:latest
 ```

-Replace `YOUR_HOST_IP_ADDRESS` with the actual IP address of the machine running Docker.
+Just replace `YOUR_HOST_IP_ADDRESS` with the actual IP address of the machine running Docker that your clients can reach.
 If you built the image locally with a different tag, use that tag instead of `ghcr.io/rrauch/autonomi_testnet:latest`.

 ### Output